 (e) so as to require an application or other document made or furnished under or for the purposes of this Act to be verified by statutory declaration.

-[Section 67 amended by No. 113 of 1978 s.
+[Section 67 amended: No. 113 of 1978 s.
 13.]

 Part IX — Agreements with the Commonwealth